Online Car Sales: Don't Get Scammed

 Payment Plans

-In a payment plan scam, a scam artist posing as a buyer agrees to pay the seller the asking price over an extended period.
+In a payment plan scam, a scam artist posing as a buyer agrees to pay the seller for the car over an extended period.
 The scam artist may make a small, initial payment, but eventually stops paying before the full purchase price is paid.
 Because individual sellers are not finance companies, they have limited options to collect from the scam artist when payments stop coming.

 Identity Theft

-In an identity theft scam, a scam artist posing as a buyer is not interested in the car at all, but rather in obtaining personal information from the seller.
+In an identity theft scam, a scam artist posing as a buyer is not really interested in buying the car, but rather in obtaining personal information from the seller.
 The scam artist may ask the seller for car maintenance records, bank account information, or social security numbers in an effort to obtain private information and defraud the seller.

 Tips to Avoid Internet Scams